[With examples] Photographer explains tips for taking beautiful photos with a smartphone

 Re-photographed mouse photo

-Compared to the previous photo, there is no excess or lack of information, and it is much easier to imagine the story of someone working stylishly using a mouse (the subject).
+Compared to the previous photo,the amount of information is now balanced, and the story of working stylishly using a mouse (the subject) is much easier to visualize.

 This is not bad if it's finished